learn-co-curriculum/react-hooks-use-effect/README.md

 - useEffect called

 **By default, `useEffect` will run our side effect function every time the component re-renders**.

 However, sometimes we only want to run our side effect once.
-For example -- imagine we're using the `useEffect` hook to fetch some data from an external API (a common use case for `useEffect`).
+For example: imagine we're using the `useEffect` hook to fetch some data from an external API (a common use case for `useEffect`).
+We don't want to make a network request every time our component is updated, only the first time our component renders.
 How can we control when `useEffect` will run our side effect function?

 ## useEffect Dependencies